colbenkharrl/mattkharrl/content/blog/cycling-before-racing.md

 The idea of "bike racing" was always alluring, but I had never spent enough thought or effort to understand what that entails, let alone how I might join the scene.
 In reality, I was insecure and afraid that this "competitive athlete" persona I had crafted in my head might be shattered if I went up against "real" athletes.

-I maintained a "one day, I will race" attitude until March 2022.
+I maintained a _"one day, I will race"_ attitude until March 2022.
 I jumped on the short-notice opportunity to spend a weekday riding with two well-known bike racers, cycling personalities, and personal heroes of mine.
 They told me on the ride a few things I hadn't realized I needed to hear:

-"you are strong" (who doesn't love validation)
+- "you are strong" (who doesn't love validation)
-"find your next local USAC race, sign up in CAT 5, and just do it" (simple instructions to follow) "it will be hard, you will fail, that's okay" (expect to be humbled) These few brief comments were significant.
+- "find your next local USAC race, sign up in CAT 5, and just do it" (pretty simple instructions to follow)
+- "it will be hard, you will fail, that's okay" (expect to be humbled)

+These few brief comments were significant.
 That night, I signed up for my first USAC race - a CAT 5 criterium - with only three days until the event.

 How that race went, as well as the rest of my racing journey, are topics for future blogs.